 Build the relationship.
 Make a special effort to ensure the two of you are in good standing.
 Talk with the person often and show genuine friendship and care.
 Build a more trusting, worthwhile relationship.

 Being a great leader and having these hard conversations take courage and effort.
 Each time you are stretched to navigate an experience like this you become a more refined team member and a greater, more trusted leader.
-You have it in you to handle these conversations with grace.
+You have it in you to handle these conversations with grace!
+For more preparation and an in-depth look into this topic, be sure to check out our latest webinar on this very topic, Hazardous Conversations.